JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-drag-drop.md

 To prepare a composable to be a drag source:

 1. Apply the `dragAndDropSource` modifier to your composable.
-2. Add a `drawDragDecoration` lambda to render the visual representation shown while the user drags the data.
+2. (Optional) Add a `drawDragDecoration` lambda to customize the visual representation shown while the user drags the data.
 3. Return a `DragAndDropTransferData` instance describing the data to transfer, supported actions, and completion handling.

-The following desktop example sets up a `Box` composable as a drag source that provides a string for transfer:
+The following desktop example sets up a `Box()` composable as a drag source that provides a string for transfer.
+The implementation remains consistent across all platforms, with only the wrapping data types varying.

 ```kotlin
 val exportedText = "Hello, drag and drop!"